-Americans are in an extended mental health crisis and its likely affecting your business.
-Ninety-two percent of employees experience mental health challenges that affect their work.1
+Americans are in an extended mental health crisis, and it's likely affecting your business.
+Eighty-nine percent of employees experience mental health challenges, and nearly three-quarters say it affects their work.1

-Chances are that you’ve responded in some way to employees who have asked for support.
-Trouble is, employees who need help the most may not feel comfortable discussing their struggles.
-In fact, only 58% of employees say they would feel comfortable bringing up mental health issues at work.3
+Chances are that you have responded in some way to employees who have asked for support.
+The trouble is, employees who need help the most may not feel comfortable discussing their struggles.
+In fact, only 43% of employees say they would feel comfortable bringing up mental health issues at work.1

-It's no wonder why many employees may say they are "fine" or "good" when they really don't mean it.
-Your task is to help fill that void between “fine-but-not-really” and true mental health – and to do it in a way that anticipates people’s needs, no matter where they are on the spectrum of mental wellness.
-Done right, you’re fulfilling your own needs too.
+It is no wonder why many employees may say they are "fine" or "good" when they really don't mean it.
+Your task is to help fill that void between "fine, but not really" and true mental health — and to do it in a way that can anticipate people’s needs, no matter where they are on the spectrum of mental wellness.
+Done right, you can fulfill your needs too.

 Caring for your employees = caring for your business

 People with mental and behavioral health conditions can excel at work.
-But under duress, few are able to bring their best selves to the table.
-Given the amount of employees who have grappled with a mental health issue, you may have some who haven’t missed a single day of work, but whose ideas, labor and brilliance aren’t seeing the full light of day.
+But under pressure, few are able to bring their best selves to the table.
+Given the number of employees who have grappled with a mental health issue, you may have some who haven’t missed a single day of work but whose ideas, labor and brilliance aren’t seeing the full light of day.

 Muted potential is one thing.
-A direct loss of productivity and increased benefits costs are others.
-Experts estimate that mental health issues result in around 200 million lost workdays each year, and 3 out of 5 employers stated their benefits claims increased in 2022.3, 4
+Direct loss of productivity and increased absence rates are another.
+Experts estimate that mental health issues result in around 12 billion lost workdays each year at a cost of $1 trillion to employers.2

-There’s also a risk of strained employees leaving altogether — the last thing you want during a time where finding, and keeping, employees is becoming increasingly harder.
+There’s also a risk of strained employees leaving altogether — the last thing you want during a time where finding and keeping employees is becoming increasingly harder.
 Only 48% of all employees believe their employers care about their mental health.
-And, of those who said they believed their employers didn’t care about their wellbeing, 60% are at least somewhat likely to look for a new job in the next 12 months.5 For each person who leaves because they can’t access care, you have to use valuable resources to train and replace them.
+And, of those who said they believed their employers didn’t care about their well-being, nearly 60% are at least somewhat likely to look for a new job in the next 12 months.3 For each person who leaves because they can’t access care, you have to use valuable resources to train and replace them.

 Aflac can help you get ahead of employees’ mental health needs